pawlos/symmetrical-octo-broccoli/README.md

 - gather informations about stack traces dduring the excution of the program
 - implement basic flame-graph to visualize the execution timelime

+## Debugging ##

+Issues found during development:

+- Loading profiler failed.
+There was an unhandled exception while trying to instantiate the profiler COM object.
+Please ensure the CLSID is associated with a valid profiler designed to work with this version of the runtime.
+Profiler CLSID: '{DC27BF80-3A36-40D4-9278-6415508C4ED6}'.

 ## Debugger ##

 Minimum plan: